oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 ### Referrer-Policy

 The Referrer-Policy header tells the browser when to send Referrer information.
 This can help prevent information leakages offsite via Referrer URLs.
 There are many options for this header, the most useful ones being `no-referrer`, `origin`, `origin-when-cross-origin`, and `same-origin`.
-Note that "referrer" is not misspelled in this header!
+Note that "referrer" is not misspelled in this header like it is [in HTTP's "Referer"](https://en.wikipedia.org/wiki/HTTP_referer)!

 ```
 Referrer-Policy: no-referrer (Do not send referer)